11 NCAC 04 .0509 ANNUAL CERTIFICATIONS

-If an error in a previous certification is discovered, the illustration actuary shall notify the board of directors of the insurer and the Commissioner promptly.
+At the time an error in a previous certification is discovered, the illustration actuary shall notify the board of directors of the insurer and the Commissioner.

-(f) A responsible officer of the insurer, other than the illustration actuary, shall certify annually that the illustration formats meet the requirements of this Section and that the scales used in insurer‑authorized illustrations are those scales certified by the illustration actuary and that the company has provided its agents with information about the expense allocation used by the company in its illustrations and disclosed as required in 11 NCAC 4 .0509(c)(6).
+(f) An officer of the insurer, other than the illustration actuary, shall certify annually that the illustration formats meet the requirements of this Rule and that the scales used in insurer‑authorized illustrations are those scales certified by the illustration actuary and that the company has provided its agents with information about the expense allocation used by the company in its illustrations and disclosed as required in Subparagraph (c)(6) of this Rule.

 (g) The annual certifications shall be provided to the Commissioner each year by a date determined by the insurer.

-(h) If an insurer changes the illustration actuary responsible for all or a portion of the company's policies, the insurer shall notify the Commissioner of that fact promptly and disclose the reason for the change.
+(h) At the time an insurer changes the illustration actuary responsible for all or a portion of the company's policies, the insurer shall notify the Commissioner of that fact and disclose the reason for the change.